yuLiu24/RRF-Net/README.md

-## Code for our ICCV paper "Learning a Recurrent Residual Fusion Network for Multimodal Matching".
+## Code for our ICCV paper

+"Learning a Recurrent Residual Fusion Network for Multimodal Matching".

-please cite the paper, if the codes has been used for your research.
+please cite this paper, if the codes have been used for your research.

 ## The pipeline of RRF-Net
 ![architecture](https://github.com/duxingren14/DualGAN/blob/master/0.png)